crewjam/jsupdate/README.md

 *jsupdate* is a tool for keeping your `package.json` file updated without breaking everything.

-For projects of sufficient size, just running `yarn upgrade` will break your code. `jsupdater` can figure out which updates are safe to apply, and which are not.
+For projects of sufficient size, just running `yarn upgrade` will break your code. `jsupdate` can figure out which updates are safe to apply, and which are not.

 ## Usage